VirtoCommerce/vc-docs/platform/user-guide/docs/integrations/hotjar/overview.md

+# Overview

-Hotjar module allows you to assign Hotjar Site Id for your Store.
-It get insights about the shopping behaviour of your customers from:
+The Hotjar module allows you to assign Hotjar Site Id for your Store.
+It gets insights about the shopping behaviour of your customers from:

 * Heatmaps.
 * Recordings.